-Great 8 Priority Positive Overall Mix of Positive & Negative Trade- offs to consider - Negative overall Neutral or No implications Tackling Climate Change \checkmark Comments Not directly covered in this report.
-Developing the skills to thrive in life and in work \checkmark The work described in this report will support children and young people to access education, developing language, academic, and work skills.
+Great 8 Priority Positive Overall Mix of Positive & Negative Trade- offs to consider - Negative overall Neutral or No implications Tackling Climate Change ✓ Comments Not directly covered in this report.
+Developing the skills to thrive in life and in work ✓ The work described in this report will support children and young people to access education, developing language, academic, and work skills.
 This will, in turn, support the prospect of accessing a successful working life.
 Making Doncaster the best place to do business and create good jobs ✓ Strong family support will enable young people to play a growing role in the local economy.
 The expansion of our health teams will continue to support the creation of high quality jobs in Doncaster.
 Building opportunities for healthier, happier and longer lives for all ✓ Increasingly focused delivery of services for families and young people will help families to lead increasingly happier and more successful lives, as we recover from the pandemic.
 Improving capability in schools and settings will enable young people to learn the skills required to lead healthier and more independent lives.
-Creating safer, stronger, \checkmark greener and cleaner communities where everyone belongs This report does not directly cover this area.
+Creating safer, √ greener and cleaner communities where everyone belongs This report does not directly cover this area.
 Nurturing a child and family-friendly borough ✓ The areas covered in this report are very much in line with our nurturing and chid friendly ambitions.
 We will look to support young children with their health and communication needs, whilst also supporting children and young people and families to gain early support.
 Our strategies have been founded upon the lived experience of children and families and will continue to do so as we approach the next phase of delivery.
-Building Transport and digital connections fit for the future Image: Connection of the service Promoting the borough and its cultural, sporting, and heritage opportunities ✓ This report does not directly cover this area.
-Fair & Inclusive \checkmark Strong targeted support for children and families are keen to ensuring fairness and inclusivity.
+Building Transport and digital connections fit for the future ✓ The Mental Health strategy includes the commissioning of online services, which will enable young people and families to access support quickly.
+These online platforms will enable more efficient and focussed service delivery.
+Promoting the borough and its cultural, sporting, and heritage opportunities ✓ This report does not directly cover this area.
+Fair & Inclusive ✓ Strong targeted support for children and families are keen to ensuring fairness and inclusivity.
 Our mental health and early help strategy aim to ensure intervention and support at the earliest possible times.
 We are working with our schools to develop inclusive, responsive and supportive environments.
 We will work to ensure that pro-active approaches allow pathways through services and provision that are tailored to the needs of specific children, young people and families.